SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 Then, navigate to <http://localhost:4000/resources/contribute-documentation/tutorial-structure> to view the parsed version of this page.

 {% admonition type="info" name="Usage is optional" %}
+You should include a Usage section in **sample app tutorials**.
+Provide a "Usage" section if this tutorial's sample code:
+- Has a GUI with multiple buttons/inputs
-You should include a Usage section in **sample app tutorials**, including commandline utilities that have multiple options, or multiple scripts that need to be run in a specific order.
+- Is a commandline utility with multiple options/parameters
+- Consists of multiple scripts that need to be run in a specific order

 If there's a user interface, you can also embed a video demonstrating usage of the sample app.

-For single-file code samples that perform a linear set of steps, you can omit the Usage section.
+For single-file scripts that perform a linear set of steps without user input, omit the Usage section.
 {% /admonition %}

 ## Steps